barryyan0121/resume/README.md

 the next `DATE` and calculating its relative position.
 ## Results & Discussion
-I wrote the outputs to a text file with each of the file names, the company names within the resume, and the corresponding dates.
+I wrote the outputs to a text file with each of the file names, the company names (`ORG`) within the resume, and the corresponding dates(`DATE`).
 Some resumes seem to have better performance than others, and some are doing poorly with nonsense outputs.
 I assume that part of the reason that the program outputs more false company names is because I used a large pretrained model without tuning.
 If I switched to the smallest network, I got significantly fewer outputs, but it also gave away some correct results.
 I finally decided to use the medium size, since it gave the most correct results. <br><br>
-The results are in [`output.txt`](), and the source code is in [`main.py`]().
+The results are in [`output.txt`](https://github.com/barryyan0121/resume/blob/master/output.txt), and the source code is in [`main.py`](https://github.com/barryyan0121/resume/blob/master/main.py).
 With such method of filtering, I was able to pull up company names and time ranges.
 However, many of my outputs include false company names, which either belong to other sections of the resumes, or are job titles/technology terms.
 I think that if I use enough training data, the results will be improved significantly.